Like most Millennials, you probably use your credit card to pay for everything. But do you know the latest credit card safety tips?

 6. Shop securely

 When you are shopping online make sure that the website you are visiting begins with “https:” web address.
 Credit card safety applies to online transactions as well.
 If you are in doubt, do not enter your card or account details, even if you have clicked on a web link that claims to be from a reputable organization/business.
-Here are some good tips to secure your bank accounts.
 Instead, visit the organization’s/business’ website and log in.

 Always Keep Your Credit Card Safe